 Clean Water Funding

-CLEAN WATER FUNDS GRANTED FOR 2016
+CLEAN WATER FUNDS AVAILABLE FOR CREW LABOR

 The Legislature directed the Board of Soil and Water Resources (BWSR) to appropriate $500,000 of the Clean Water Fund to be contracted for services with Conservation Corps Minnesota.
 BWSR contracted with the Corps to provide funded labor to cities, counties, soil and water conservation districts, metropolitan watershed management organizations, watershed districts, and joint powers organizations of those government units to undertake projects consistent with the Corps mission, BWSR grant policies, and Clean Water Fund goals (Laws of Minnesota, Chapter 172, section 6).